vivianchengg/unsw-meme/README.md

 #### 6.8.2.
 Error raising
 Either a `400 (Bad Request)` or `403 (Forbidden)` is thrown when something goes wrong.
 A `400` error refers to issues with user input, whereas a `403` error refers to issues with authorisation.
 All of these cases are listed in the **Interface** table.
 If input implies that both errors should be thrown, throw a `403` error.

-One exception is that, even though it's not listed in the table, for all routes except `auth/register`, `auth/login`, `auth/passwordreset/request` and `auth/passwordreset/reset`, a `403` error is thrown when the token passed in is invalid.
+One exception is that even though it's not listed in the table, for all routes (except `auth/register`, `auth/login`, `auth/passwordreset/request` and `auth/passwordreset/reset`), a `403` error is thrown when the token passed in is invalid.

 For errors to be appropriately raised on the frontend, they must be thrown as follows: